Today, we’re making our own healthy take on a classic: Caesar salad recipe.

 1/4 tsp black pepper

 Make croutons: Preheat the oven to 300°F. Line a baking tray with parchment paper.
-Arrange the bread cubes on the baking tray and put it in the oven.
+Arrange the 0.9 oz bread cubes on the baking tray and put it in the oven.
 Bake for 12 minutes.
 Once golden brown, remove from the oven and set aside.

 Cook the chicken: While the bread is baking in the oven, add water to a small pot and bring to a boil over high heat.
-Once the water is boiling, add the chicken to the pot.
+Once the water is boiling, add the 3 oz chicken breast to the pot.
 Reduce the heat to medium and cook for 20 minutes uncovered.
 Remove the chicken from the pot and leave to cool.

 Slice the chicken: Once the chicken is cool enough to handle, place it on a cutting board and cut diagonally to make 1/2-inch slices (or thinner if you prefer).
 Transfer to a plate and set aside.